 Any new requirement, addition or modification to the current requirements as mentioned in the current document will be treated as changes and will follow the Change request Channel.

 The enhancements will be done on the top of the as-is processes.
 The existing development will remain intact with only those changes to be made as mentioned in this document.

+Error queue handling should be done for the WI in similar line to the BAU functionality for Digital Banking payments.

+No impact to the existing routing/workflow basis the exception/decision selection including alert generation for the WIs other than the scope of this requirement and should continue as per current BAU.

 Current As Is Process